7 Awesome Things to Do With Kids At Lane Cove National Park

 Located just 20 mins North West of the Sydney CBD, Lane Cove National Park is undoubtedly Sydney’s best kept secret bushland that straddles the peaceful Lane Cove River, extending from East Ryde in the south to Pennant Hills in the north.
 We love that amid the chaos of metropolitan life, families both young and old can find solace and adventure in this reserve.

 The park has so many great walking trails for everyone with various levels of experience.
 We especially love the Fairyland Pleasure Gardens located near the Chatswood West end of the park, which is one of our recommended trails if you have little ankle biters.
-With school kids, try the Riverside Walking Track – a clearly signposted walking trail that meanders through natural bushland alongside Lane Cove River.
+With school kids, try the Riverside Walking Track (pictured above) – a clearly signposted walking trail that meanders through natural bushland alongside Lane Cove River.

-Watch the Wildlife
+Watch The Wildlife

-Family Camping or Glamping
+Family Camping Or Glamping

 This park is rated one of our favourite family camping spots especially for beginners.
 You have a choice of caravan park, cabins or luxurious nature accommodation (see glamping option below).
 The caravan park campgrounds in itself is incredibly well-equipped with a camp kitchen, recreation room, laundry, and electric barbecues, a shaded swimming pool for cooling off when the weather is hot and a smaller paddling pool for littler guests.
 What more could you ask!